🚀 Big News: Socket Acquires Coana to Bring Reachability Analysis to Every Appsec Team.Learn more

 • types.py:

-• windows.py:
+• windows.py: (Internal Windows-specific implementation)

-• get_installed_browsers_win32(): Retrieves installed browsers on Windows using registry queries.
+• get_installed_browsers_win32(): Windows registry lookup.

-• get_browser_version(browser_path): Gets the version of a browser executable from its file path.
+• get_browser_version(browser_path): Gets version from file properties.

 WebDriver Base Classes (osn_bas.webdrivers.BaseDriver)